Server Protection Security Measures

 Being aware of these responsibilities is important, as an account that is found to be compromised may be disabled and/or terminated per our Terms of Service.
 Failure to clean your account after being notified by HostGator of an ongoing issue may result in having your account disabled.

-HostGator recommends a number of actions and services which can help you maintain security on your website.
-The following security tips are offered in order to help our clients maintain site security and protect their accounts:
+HostGator recommends several actions and services which can help you maintain security on your website.
+The following security tips are offered to help our clients maintain site security and protect their accounts:

 A common form of compromise is due to exploited passwords.
 These compromises can occur in one of two ways: a brute force compromise or through a keylogger on a local computer.

-In a brute force compromise, an attacker will use automated software to generate a massive number of consecutive guesses to hack your password through trial and error.
-While our servers have certain amounts of brute force protection enabled, we suggest creating a complex password made up of at least three of the four major character types:
+An attacker will use automated software to generate many consecutive guesses to hack your password through trial and error in a brute force compromise.
+While our servers have specific amounts of brute force protection enabled, we suggest creating a complex password made up of at least three of the four major character types:

 - Uppercase Letters (A-Z)